-The classic example of this is an unsolicited phone call or email from someone claiming to be with the CRA.
-This fictional tax man will try to convince you that you owe the CRA money and you’ll be facing legal action if you don’t transfer them a certain amount of bitcoin as soon as possible.
+The classic example of this is an unsolicited phone call or email from someone claiming to be with the IRS.
+This fictional tax man will try to convince you that you owe the IRS money and you’ll be facing legal action if you don’t transfer them a certain amount of Bitcoin as soon as possible.

 The tried-and-tested “Nigerian prince” scam has also migrated into the world of cryptocurrency.
 So if you’re ever contacted out of the blue by someone overseas promising you a share in a large sum of digital currency if you help them transfer funds out of their own country, use your common sense and recognize it for the scam it is.

-In April 2018, the Pincoin and iFan ICOs, run by the same Vietnam-based company, are believed to have cheated more than 30,000 investors out of a combined total of US$660 million.
+In April 2018, the Pincoin and iFan ICOs, run by the same Vietnam-based company, are believed to have cheated more than 30,000 investors out of a combined total of $660 million.

-iFan was meant to be a social media platform for celebrities and Pincoin promised 40 per cent monthly returns to investors.
+iFan was meant to be a social media platform for celebrities and Pincoin promised 40% monthly returns to investors.
 Both were later shown to be multi-level marketing (MLM) scams.